 “It’s easy to hear in Lindahl’s words a passion both for photography and the natural world.
 He works to tune in to the emotions elicited by a place in order to shape the photographs he makes of it.
 Although Lindahl wants to showcase his own personal connections with nature through his photography, it’s also clear that he’s in the business of honoring the landscape.” — Outdoor Photographer magazine

-The artist journey continued throughout Kathleen’s life with all undertakings following a creative vein.
-Art studies, construction projects, countless craft pursuits all littered the artist path.
-In the Mid 1990’s coping with adversity, art again came to Kathleen’s rescue.
+The artist’s journey continued throughout Kathleen’s life with all undertakings following a creative vein.
+Art studies, construction projects, and countless craft pursuits all littered the artist’s path.
+In the Mid-1990s coping with adversity, art again came to Kathleen’s rescue.
 The time for change had arrived.
 Art Therapy became a formal course of study resulting in a doctor of philosophy degree specializing in Creative Therapy.

 Today life and art are one in Kathleen’s Arizona territory.

-Bill Parker has been the lead paleontologist at Petrified Forest National Park since 2001.
-He received his bachelor’s and master’s degrees in geology from northern Arizona University in Flagstaff, and his doctorate from the University of Texas at Austin.
+Bill Parker, Petrified Forest National Park’s Chief of Science and Resource Management, and previously the lead paleontologist since 2001.
+He received his bachelor’s and master’s degrees in geology from Northern Arizona University in Flagstaff, and his doctorate from the University of Texas at Austin.

 Her articles and photographs have appeared in Plateau Magazine, Plateau Journal, Sedona Magazine, Sojourns, and Earth Magazine.
 Christa wrote the geology section for Hit the Trail, an essential resource for first-time canyon hikers.
 She is the author of Life in Stone, about the fossil history of the Colorado Plateau, and the editor and publisher of There’s This River…Grand Canyon Boatman Stories, an anthology of short stories and artwork by guides on the Colorado River.